Zen to Go Logo

 Yes

-Calm the nervous system and promote mental peace.
+Calming the nervous system and promoting mental peace.

 Reflexology